pchapl1/Reading-Notes/class-07.md

 ## class 7

-this is important to learn because going forward, i think we'll probably be working with objects quite a bit.
-Learning a bit about html tables will be extremely useful when we need to display information in a clear and concise way.

 ### explain why we need domain modeling
     - to target specific problems.  to keep and store data in an organized fashion